 Continue down the street and:

-- At the end of the block, turn left.
+- At the end of the block, turn right at Pittsylvania Street.

-It is surrounded by a grove of white oaks, hence the name.
-Behind it is a garden and what is reputed to be the largest racetrack in the state.
-In the back wall of the house is an unusual and expensive, semi-circular, “bow” window, out which Mr. Jones can watch his horses being exercised.
-(The house collapsed from neglect in the early 1900s.)
+In 1781, it is surrounded by a grove of white oaks, hence the name.
+Behind it is a garden and what is reputed to be the largest racetrack in the state, perhaps extending into the field near you.
+In the back wall of the house, facing you, is an unusual and expensive, semi-circular “bow” window, out of which Jones can watch his horses being exercised.

 Cornwallis uses The Grove as his headquarters while his army is here.
-Their camp extended along the creek farther downhill.
+Its camp probably lines lower King Street and then runs along the creek below the right side of the modern fields.
 The 1918 source again repeats a story from an earlier one, in which Patriot women again get the best of Tarleton.
-As before, believe the exact dialog with caution.
+As before, believe the dialog with caution.

-Mrs. Willie Jones (no first name given) has been forced to host the British officers for dinner one night, joined by her sister Mrs. John Ashe.
-(Mr. Jones, an N.C. delegate to the Continental Congress, is presumably in Philadelphia.)
+Mary has been forced to host the British officers for dinner one night, joined by her sister Mrs. John Ashe, no first name given.
+(Willie, an N.C. delegate to the Continental Congress, is presumably in Philadelphia.)
 Tarleton makes a crack about Continental cavalry officer Col. William Washington being illiterate.
 A distant cousin of George, Col. Washington was a key player in Tarleton’s defeat at the Battle of the Cowpens (S.C.).
 Tarleton also received a sword wound to his hand from Washington, and was forced to make a rapid retreat.
-Mrs. Jones supposedly retorts, looking at his scarred hand: “‘Colonel Tarleton, you know very well that Colonel Washington, if he can’t write as well as some men, knows how to make his mark.’”
+Mary supposedly retorts, looking at his scarred hand: “‘Colonel Tarleton, you know very well that Colonel Washington, if he can’t write as well as some men, knows how to make his mark.’”